 Option Description -ddirname Specifies a directory to use as the SCCS library's parent.
-Allows access to SCCS libraries without requiring that your working directory be the parent.
+All access to SCCS libraries without requiring that your working directory be the parent.
 For example: % pwd /usr/users/gunther % sccs -d/usr/src/dcb_tools get attr 1.8 126 lines -ppath Adds path to the final element of the pathname for the file you specify.
 By default, SCCS adds SCCS so that the path specified in the -d example resolves to /usr/src/dcb_tools/SCCS/s.attr.
-If your SCCS library is not named SCCS, use the -d option to modify this component of the path. -r Runs with the real user's UID instead of changing to the $\mathtt{sccs}$ UID.
-For security purposes, SCCS normally sets the ownership of files in an SCCS library so that they belong to the $\mathtt{sccs}$ UID.
-This option is useful if you are using SCCS to manage a library for yourself only; you can create the $\mathtt{sccs}$ directory with normal permissions, and the $-\mathtt{r}$ option will cause SCCS to manipulate files therein using your own UID.
+If your SCCS library is not named SCCS, use the -d option to modify this component of the path. -r Runs with the real user's UID instead of changing to the $sccs$ UID.
+For security purposes, SCCS usually sets the ownership of files in an SCCS library so that they belong to the $sccs$ UID.
+This option is useful if you are using SCCS to manage a library for yourself only; you can create the $sccs$ directory with normal permissions, and the $-r$ option will cause SCCS to manipulate files therein using your own UID.